 Visit Us

-The Bear River Migratory Bird Refuge, Brigham City, Utah offers a variety of outdoor recreation opportunities.
-On our 12-mile auto tour route, view a great diversity of birds without ever leaving your vehicle.
+Bear River Migratory Bird Refuge, located in Brigham City, Utah, offers a variety of outdoor recreation opportunities.
+On our 12-mile Auto Tour Route, view a great diversity of birds without ever leaving your vehicle.
 Want to stretch your legs?
-Walk the 1.5 miles of trails around our world-class Wildlife Education Center located just 1/4 mile from I-15, exit 363.
+Walk the 1.5 miles of trails around our world-class Visitor Center located just 1/4 mile from I-15, exit 363.

-The Wildlife Education Center is open limited hours: Tuesday through Friday, 8:00 am to 4:00 pm and Saturday, 10:00 am to 4:00 pm.
-The auto tour route, Wetland Wonders and Marsh Meander trails continue to be open sunrise to sunset.
+The Visitor Center is open Tuesday through Saturday, 10:00 am to 4:00 pm.
+The Auto Tour Route, Wetland Wonders, Bulrush Bridge, and Marsh Meander trails continue to be open sunrise to sunset Monday through Sunday.

 Enjoy photography, wildlife watching, birding, hiking, cycling, running, hunting, fishing, and painting on the Refuge.
 Check our page often for special events and environmental education opportunities.